 The Resolution That Changed Everything

-In October 2016, the NAACP passed a formal resolution calling for a moratorium on charter school expansion.
-The resolution demanded that charter schools face the same oversight as public schools.
-It said no new charters should open until current ones met conditions.
-It positioned the NAACP as the leading national civil rights organization opposed to school choice.
+In October 2016 the NAACP passed a formal resolution calling for a moratorium on charter school expansion.
+The measure demanded that charter schools face the same oversight as public schools and added that no new charters should open until current ones met the stated conditions.
+That move positioned the NAACP as the leading national civil rights organization opposed to school choice.

 Only 15% of Black eighth graders in the United States read at grade level.
 Only 11% are proficient in math.
 These are national averages.

-The resolution passed despite Black parents being the demographic most supportive of school choice.
-It passed despite tens of thousands of children on charter waiting lists in majority-Black cities.
-It passed despite strong research showing urban charter schools — the ones serving predominantly Black and Latino students — produce measurably better outcomes than the traditional public schools the NAACP defends.
+The resolution passed even though Black parents make up the demographic most supportive of school choice.
+It overcame the reality of tens of thousands of children on charter waiting lists in majority-Black cities as well as research showing urban charter schools — the ones serving predominantly Black and Latino students — produce measurably better outcomes than the traditional public schools the NAACP defends.

-And it passed for a reason the NAACP has never been forced to articulate honestly, because the media that covers civil rights organizations treats them with a deference that shields them from the kind of scrutiny routinely applied to every other institution in American public life.
+The NAACP has never been forced to articulate honestly the reason it passed.
+Media that covers civil rights organizations treats them with a deference shielding those groups from the scrutiny routinely applied to every other institution in American public life.

 The Literacy Catastrophe